 The Friendship Family program is a cross-cultural exchange program that has been in existence for many years at St. Olaf.
-Friendship Families are often St. Olaf faculty and staff or people from the Northfield community and surrounding areas that wish to befriend a new international student.
-They invite them into their home (we encourage a gathering of once per month – some do more, some less, depending on your schedule), perhaps for holidays or family events, a trip to the cities, or just to hang out in an American home environment.
+Friendship families are often St. Olaf faculty and staff or people from the Northfield community and surrounding areas that wish to befriend a new international student.
+They get together several times during the year, perhaps for holidays or family events, a trip to the cities, or just to hang out in an American home environment.
 In that way, both students and families are able to exchange ideas, cultures, and friendship.

 How are students and families paired?

 In the beginning of the school year we ask the students and families to fill out interest forms.
 Those forms will help us to decide the pairing.
-Students are paired with friendship families in early fall.
+Students are paired with Friendship families in late summer.
 Soon after that, there will be a potluck where students can meet with their host families.

 “We said ‘yes’ to being a Friendship Family not knowing exactly what to expect, but anticipating that it would be a good experience for our whole family—and we were right about that.
 The experience has been a blessing for us in so many ways; we’ve learned about a new culture and have found it to be fun to share some of our own traditions through a new perspective.
 We’ve seen our three kids grow and learn, and they interact with our Friendship Student like a big brother.
 He has become part of our family, and we love that he feels comfortable with us, whether we are visiting a museum, shopping, sharing a family celebration or a meal in our home.
 We’re going on our fourth year together, and hope our friendship will continue.” –The Pelletier Family